Martin Clunes: Personal life

-Charity
+Philanthropy

 A sponsor of numerous charities, Clunes made a short on-line film with Stephen Fry about HIV discrimination for the Terrence Higgins Trust.

+Since 1 June 2011, Clunes has occupied the role of President of the British Horse Society.

 Clunes supports Weldmar Hospicecare Trust in Dorset and is a Patron of Julia's House, the Dorset and Wiltshire children's hospice.
 The Buckham Fair is organised in support of these charities.
 In January 2011, Clunes became a patron of Animal Care in Egypt (ACE).

 Clunes was a patron of the Born Free Foundation, and had filmed several adverts for the charity.
 However, he was dropped by the foundation in May 2019, after he was filmed riding an elephant in an episode of the ITV documentary series My Travels with Other Animals.
 He has also been involved in the Comic Relief charity which funds Survival International and African Initiatives, two organisations working with the Maasai on indigenous land rights issues.
 He is a supporter of The Dog Rescue Federation.